Roasted Cherry Tomato Soup Recipe

 Can this Tomato Soup be Frozen?

 Yes, with a caveat.
-Let me elaborate for a moment, as this is in my way of thinking, the best way to do this for the best results.
+Let me elaborate for a moment, as this is, in my way of thinking, the best way to do this for the best results.
+Gather your freezer-safe containers (any airtight container or freezer bags) for freezer meal planning.
+Make the soup up to the step where you add the heavy cream.
+STOP before adding any cream.

-Upon reheating, add heavy cream (or full fat coconut milk) to your liking and serve.
-To reheat properly, thaw in the refrigerator overnight and heat gently in a non-stick sauce pan over medium heat.
+Ladle the soup into your containers and cool entirely before fastening the lids.
+Label, date, affix the tops, and freeze for six months.
+Add heavy cream (or full-fat coconut milk) to your liking upon reheating and serving.
+To reheat properly, thaw in the refrigerator overnight and heat gently in a non-stick saucepan over medium heat.

 Et voilà, a bowl of soup!